SCIL-leuven/scRNAseq-downstream-analysis/README.md

 Make an **annotation file** that contains important annotation about your experiment.
 More information is given in the [Hemberg course](https://hemberg-lab.github.io/scRNA.seq.course/exprs-qc.html#tung-dataset)

+## Scripts

+You can find some scripts as .Rmd files to use for your analysis, they include QC, confounding factors, normalization, clustering and gene selection.

 ## Quality control

 For QC we use the package [scater](https://github.com/davismcc/scater) developed by David McCarthy from Cambridge